-I. When a regulatory authority of a Party finalizes its work on a regulation, the Party shall promptly publish, in a final regulatory impact assessment or other document:

-(a) the date by which compliance is required;

-(b) an explanation of how the regulation achieves the Party's objectives, the rationale for the material features of the regulation (to the extent different than the explanation provided for in Article 28.9 (Transparent Development of Regulations)), and the nature of and reasons for any significant revisions made since making the regulation available for public comment; (c) the regulatory authority's views on any substantive issues raised in timely submitted comments;

-(d) major alternatives, if any, that the regulatory authority considered in developing the regulation and reasons supporting the alternative that it selected; and
+- I. When a regulatory authority of a Party finalizes its work on a regulation, the Party shall promptly publish, in a final regulatory impact assessment or other document: - (a) the date by which compliance is required; - (b) an explanation of how the regulation achieves the Party's objectives, the rationale for the material features of the regulation (to the extent different than the explanation provided for in Article 28.9 (Transparent Development of Regulations)), and the nature of and reasons for any significant revisions made since making the regulation available for public comment; (c) the regulatory authority's views on any substantive issues raised in timely submitted - (d) major alternatives, if any, that the regulatory authority considered in developing the regulation and reasons supporting the alternative that it selected: and comments:

-(e) the relationship between the regulation and the key evidence, data, and other information the regulatory authority considered in finalizing its work on the regulation.
+I (e) the relationship between the regulation and the key evidence, data, and other information the regulatory authority considered in finalizing its work on the regulation.
 2. Each Party shall ensure that all regulations in effect are published on a free, publicly available website.
 Article 28.15: Information About Regulatory Processes I. Each Party shall publish online a description of the processes and mechanisms employed by its regulatory authorities to prepare, evaluate, or review regulations.
 The description shall identify the applicable guidelines, rules, or procedures, including those regarding opportunities for the public to provide input.
-ENQUIRY POINTS (CONTACT POINTS) Article 28.19: Contact Points Each Party shall designate and notify a contact point for matters arising under this Chapter, in accordance with Article 30.5 (Agreement Coordinator and Contact Points).
-A Party shall promptly notify the other Parties of any material changes to its contact point.
-Article 30.5: Agreement Coordinator and Contact Points I. Each Party shall designate an Agreement Coordinator to facilitate communications between Article 25.6: Committee on Regulatory Coherence.
-5. Each Party shall designate and notify a contact point to provide information, on request by another Party, regarding the implementation of this Chapter in accordance with Article 27.5 (Contact Points).
-Members shall (applicable standard) maintain or establish appropriate mechanisms for responding to inquiries from service suppliers or persons seeking to supply a service, within the scope of this initiative the Parties on any matter covered by this Article 27.5: Contact Points Agreement, as well as other contact points as required by this Agreement.
-I. Each Party shall designate an overall contact point to facilitate 2.
-Unless otherwise provided in this Agreement, communications between the each Party shall notify the other Parties in writing Parties on any matter covered of its Agreement Coordinator and any other by this Agreement, as well as contact point provided for in this Agreement no other contact points as required later than 60 days after the date of entry into by this Agreement. force of this Agreement. , .
-5 2.
-Unless otherwise provided in 3.
-Each Party shall promptly notify the other this Agreement, each Party shall Parties, in writing, of any changes to its notify the other Parties in Agreement Coordinator or any other contact writing of its designated contact point. points no later than 60 days after the date of entry into 4.
-On the request of another Party, the force of this Agreement for that Agreement Coordinator shall identify the office or Party.
-A Party shall notify any official responsible for a matter and assist, as Party for which this Agreement necessary, in facilitating communication with the enters into force at a later date requesting Party. of its designated contact points, - · · no later than 30days after the date on which the other Party has notified its designated contact points.
+ENQUIRY Article 28.19: Contact Points Article 25.6: Committee on Members shall (applicable POINTS Article 20.17.
+Contact Foints Regulatory Coherence. standard) maintain or establish (CONTACT Each Party shall designate and notify a contact riegulatory concretice. appropriate mechanisms for POINTS) point for matters arising under this Chapter, in 5.
+Each Party shall designate responding to inquiries from accordance with Article 30.5 (Agreement and notify a contact point to service suppliers or persons Coordinator and Contact Points).
+A Party shall provide information, on request seeking to supply a service, promptly notify the other Parties of any material by another Party, regarding the within the scope of this initiative changes to its contact point. implementation of this Chapter in accordance with Article 27.5 Article 30.5: Agreement Coordinator and (Contact Points).
+Contact Points , I. Each Party shall designate an Agreement Coordinator to facilitate communications between the Parties on any matter covered by this Agreement, as well as other contact points as required by this Agreement.

+- 2. Unless otherwise provided in this Agreement, each Party shall notify the other Parties in writing of its Agreement Coordinator and any other contact point provided for in this Agreement no later than 60 days after the date of entry into force of this Agreement. - 3.
+Each Party shall promptly notify the other Parties, in writing, of any changes to its Agreement Coordinator or any other contact point. - 4.
+On the request of another Party, the Agreement Coordinator shall identify the office or official responsible for a matter and assist, as necessary, in facilitating communication with the requesting Party.